PanagiotisFatouros/GreatReads/README.md

     npm run test

-# Formatting code
+# Coding Style
+Please ensure you follow our coding style.
-To check code adherance to style and to automatically format whatever is possible, run the following:
+To check code adherence to style and to automatically format whatever is possible, run the following:

     npm run lint
     npm run format